 Architects can maximise and customise the space your project creates, not only giving you a better living experience but also giving a better return on your investment when it comes to selling the property

 They can help manage budget expectations and ensure you’re never caught out by the costs involved

 Do I need planning permission?

-Council rules changed in October 2008, so you no longer need planning permission for a ground floor side-extension as long as the extension is only single storey, no more than 4m high and no wider than half the width of the original house.
+Council rules changed in October 2008, so you no longer need planning permission for a ground floor side-extension under permitted development as long as the extension is only single storey, no more than 4m high and no wider than half the width of the original house.

 You’ll still have to comply with Building Regulations and possibly with the Party Wall Act if you’re creating a new boundary wall between you and your neighbour, so speak to your local council’s planning office for details.

 How long will it take?